sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 > - Patch or modify it with something like JSONPatch
 > - Type-check or schema validate

-I agree that his assertion that for basic config we needn't look further than JSON of YAML.
-I also agree that, when done wrong, templating and esoteric language features will be more of a burden than a boon.
+I agree with Matt's assertion that for basic config we needn't look further than JSON of YAML.
+I also agree that, when done wrong, templating and esoteric language features will be more of a bane than a boon.

-Matt then goes on to mention that these are anti-patterns (when done wrong, I agree), and that more advanced configuration languages have been developed (Jsonnet, CUE, Dhall) to solve these problems.
-On the trend of configuration languages becoming ever more advanced he says:
+Matt then goes on to mention that these are anti-patterns, and that more advanced configuration languages have been developed ([Jsonnet](https://jsonnet.org/), [CUE](https://cuelang.org/), [Dhall](https://dhall-lang.org/)) to solve these problems.
+On the trend of configuration languages becoming ever more advanced Matt says:

 > The logical extreme is becoming more evident – advanced configuration in general-purpose programming languages.
 You can see this in the emergence of Typescript for Infrastructure-as-Code.
 For the most basic (and human 0x777) configuration needs, there will always be simple formats – YAML, JSON, INI, etc.).
 >
 > For everything else, general-purpose languages will win out.

-If I were to steel man Matt's argument I would say that engineers are smart, and we should be giving engineers the most powerful and flexible tools possible to solve their problems with.
+The steel man version of Matt's argument boils down to: engineers are smart, and we should be giving engineers the most powerful and flexible tools possible.
 General-purpose languages like Python or TypeScript would allow engineers to use all the typical software development techniques to write maintainable, testable config.

-Unfortunately I think that without strict discipline, guidelines, and/or adherence to patterns, the power of a general-purpose language could quickly lead to config that is an unmaintainable spaghetti mess.
-I suppose my objection isn't so much with the general-purpose language as it is to not having any constraints on how config is written.
+Unfortunately, in the absence of strict discipline, guidelines, and/or adherence to patterns the power of a general-purpose language could quickly lead to config that is unmaintainable.
+My objection isn't so much with using a general-purpose language as it is with not having any constraints on how config is written.

-To help back up my point, I will refer to a brilliant [talk](https://blog.janestreet.com/caveat-configurator-how-to-replace-configs-with-code-and-why-you-might-not-want-to/) by Dominick LoBraico of Jane Street: **Caveat Configurator: how to replace configs with code, and why you might not want to**.
+To help back up my point, I will refer to a great [talk](https://blog.janestreet.com/caveat-configurator-how-to-replace-configs-with-code-and-why-you-might-not-want-to/) by Dominick LoBraico of Jane Street: **Caveat Configurator: how to replace configs with code, and why you might not want to**.

-In this talk, Dominick talks about the journey Jane Street took from having static configs in config files to the other extreme of having config written in OCaml and distributed along with the code of the applications themselves.
+In this talk, Dominick articulates the journey Jane Street took from having static configs in config files to the other extreme of having config written in OCaml and distributed along with the code of the applications themselves.
 Dominick mentions various trade-offs they had to make with regards to:

 - **Expressiveness**
 - **Versioning**
 - **Safety**

-They eventually ended up finding a happy medium with what he calls a "config generation" step.
-I assume that this config generation step involves executing all the configuration code and producing some sort of output (JSON or other) that can be versioned separately from the application code.
+Jane Street ended up finding a happy medium with what he calls a "config generation" step.
+I assume this config generation step involves evaluating all the configuration code and producing some sort of output (JSON or other) that can be versioned separately from the application code and the config source code.

 As an engineer in the Platform Engineering team at [Maven Securities](https://www.mavensecurities.com/) I can say that I have been on much the same journey as Dominick.
 Over the last year I have been setting the vision and direction for Maven's internal developer platform.
 In the process I've had to redesign a lot of the implementation of the config management and deployment infrastructure.